John A. Patterson MD, MSPH, FAAFP

 The presence of oral disease and dental disorders can cause stress from low self-image, which can have a negative effect on well-being and personal happiness.
 Stress, chronic anxiety and depression can lead to self-neglect, including neglect of dental hygiene.
 For many people, dental self-care is not a high priority.
 It is especially common for stressful economic times to be associated with lapses in the proper oral hygiene habits of regular brushing and flossing of teeth and professional dental exams.
 Turning to sugar-laden comfort foods for stress relief can also lead to dental caries (tooth decay).

 Stress can increase the frequency of canker sores.
-Also known as aphthous ulcers, these painful lesions occur inside the mouth and are not contagious.
-Students often have canker sores during the school year but fewer sores during holidays and over summer vacation.
-Cold sores, also called fever blisters, are contagious, painful blisters around the lips, nose or chin caused by the herpes virus.
-Stress is a common trigger for these herpes virus blisters.
+Also known as aphthous ulcers, these painful lesions are not contagious and occur inside the mouth.
+Students often have canker sores during their school year but fewer sores during holidays and over summer vacation.
+Cold sores, also called fever blisters are contagious, painful blisters around the lips, nose or chin caused by the herpes virus.
+Stress is a common trigger for these herpes-virus blisters.
 Though canker sores and cold sores resolve with or without medication, their resolution and their prevention can be helped by stress reduction.

 Stress, worry, anxiety and anger can also lead to bruxism- clenching and grinding of the teeth during sleep or while awake.
 This grinding of the teeth can eventually lead to problems with the TMJ (temporomandibular joint).
 TMJ problems can cause popping or clicking of the jaw when opening the mouth or chewing.
 It can also cause facial pain or tenderness in the face, jaw joint, neck, shoulders, and around the ear during chewing, speaking, or opening the mouth.
 A custom-made dental bite guard may be required to prevent damage to the teeth and the TMJ from frequent grinding.
 Individuals may be unaware of their teeth grinding and jaw clenching.
 Signs include flattening of the tips of the teeth and dental sensitivity from loss of dental enamel.